matloff/polyreg/README.md

 # polyreg, an Alternative to Neural Networks

+NOTE:  IT IS RECOMMENDED TO USE THE FUNCTIONS qePolyLin() and qePolyLog() IN THE regtools PACKAGE, WHICH WRAPS polyreg.

 Development of a package to automate formation and evaluation of multivariate polynomial regression models.